w3c/webappsec/admin/berlin-f2f-july-2015-agenda.md

 10:00 - start

-10:00 - 12:00 open session: articulating goals and a clear model for what an "all-secure" Web should mean
+10:00 - 12:00 open session: articulating goals and a clear model for what an "all-secure" Web should mean?
+Can we describe in one document what properties and invariants we expect to hold according to the Same Origin Policy, Mixed Content, Powerful Features, and collective undocumented lore?
+What exceptions exist for legacy reasons and their impact?

 12:00 - 13:30 lunch

 13:30 - 15:00 open session: how to get from today to "all-secure", migration plans, tools, gaps to fill, including non-WebAppSec work: Let's Encrypt, http-layer upgrades, HSTS

+A few open problems to think about: What about "optimistic/opportunistic encryption"?
+What does it mean for the web security model if we can transparently upgrade 'http' urls to full https-equivalance at runtime?
+What would allow apps to be willing to use 'http' urls with that upgrade capability as-if 'https'?
+How do we provide a migration path for data in localStorage or indexedDB for http origins to https?
+How do we think about origin boundaries for transport upgraded content?